Updated: Apr 18, 2021

 10. Consider natural and Eco-friendly materials

-Materials like wood, cork, organic wool, recycled coloured glass, organic cotton will make the space feel warm and kind to the Planet Earth.
-Take a look at my absolute favourite picks when it comes to Eco-friendly home decor.
+Bring nature in with materials like wood, cork, organic wool, recycled coloured glass and organic cotton.
+Take a look at my absolute favourites when it comes to Eco-friendly home decor.

 To summarise - the best way to warm up the industrial style home is adding pieces that makes you feel cosy and like a place you want to spend the time in.
 As Bob Ross once said, "We don't make mistakes, just happy little accidents".
 Feel free to explore and make your own "creative accidents".
 At the end of the day, it can only make your space feel more special.